Participant registration system for runners event

 Enable Sheets API

-Next select Credentials.
+Next, select Credentials.
 We will create a service account which is later used in the Azure Web App to fetch data from Google API.

-Select Service account key under Credentials Tab.
+Select the Service account key under the Credentials Tab.

-Example about private key JSON:
+Example of private key JSON:

 {